 Winter trail shelters are available.
-One shelter, located near the boat launch, has a wood burning stove.
+One shelter, located near the boat ramp, has a wood burning stove.
 The other shelter, located near the group camp, is not heated.

 Season Rentals: Canoe & kayak rentals are available at the park office.
 The park's picnic shelter is available for rent by contacting the park office.

-Naturalist Programs and Park Tours: Please click the "naturalist programs and other activites" link located under "Park Notes" in the middle of the park's main page.
+Naturalist Programs and Park Tours: Please click the "naturalist programs and other activities" link located under "Park Notes" in the middle of the park's main page.